Urban Food Garden

 Turn the sand, fertiliser, compost, and soil in until its consistency is even then rake flat.

-Carrot seeds require soil temperatures of 12+ degrees C. to germinate.
-Seeds planted in soil colder than 12 degree C. are less likely to germinate and the growth rate of any seedlings that do come up will be slow, prolonging the vulnerable small seedling phase when the risk of damage from slugs and snails is greatest.
+Carrot seeds require soil temperatures of 12+ °C. to germinate.
+Seeds planted in soil colder than 12 °C. are less likely to germinate and the growth rate of any seedlings that do come up will be slow, prolonging the vulnerable small seedling phase when the risk of damage from slugs and snails is greatest.

-While you can use a soil thermometer to check soil temperature the best indicator that the soil is warm enough to plant carrots is when the lawn begins to grow vigorously.
-This will vary depending on the climate in your area, in Ballarat (where I live) lawn usually begins to grow vigorously in early to mid-October.
-Of course, you can put in later plantings of carrots as the season progresses but the earliest you can plant reliably is when the lawn begins to grow.
+When the soil is warm enough to plant carrots in the spring will vary depending on the climate in your area.
+In Ballarat (where I live) this usually does not occur until early October.
+You can put in later plantings of carrots as the season progresses but the earliest you can plant reliably in Ballarat is early October.

 While carrot seeds can be sown directly into the soil it is my experience that you will get a better germination rate if they are planted into a seed raising mix.
 You can use a standard commercial seed raising mix, but I prefer to make up my own sandier mix.
 Below are two homemade carrot seed raising mixes that I use.